Home Reports Apparel WooCommerce Ecommerce Industry Report

 Key Takeaways

-Organic search drives 64.3% of total traffic, yet declined -31.4% YoY, signaling a critical vulnerability in the primary acquisition channel for Apparel WooCommerce stores.
+Organic search drives 64.8% of total traffic, yet suffered a -25.6% YoY decline, signaling a critical vulnerability in the primary acquisition channel for Apparel WooCommerce stores.

-Paid search investment collapsed by -70.9% in spend and -64.6% in traffic YoY, with Google Ads spend at just 13.2% of the global average, revealing a near-total withdrawal from paid search.
+Paid search investment collapsed by -75.9% in spend YoY, with Google Ads budgets sitting at just 6.4% of the global average, suggesting widespread retreat from paid search as a growth lever.

 Get a monthly email when this data is updated